 The Likert Scale asks how much a person agrees or disagrees with a particular statement or question.

-It is usually made up of a 5 point rating scale ranging from one end to another with a neutral point in the middle.
+It is usually made up of a 5-point Likert rating scale ranging from one end to another with a neutral point in the middle.

-After you get responses to these types of questions, how then do you analyze the answers?
+After you get responses to these types of questions, how then do you check out the answers?

 To analyze data from the Likert scale, you need a specific visual that gets you results in the least amount of time.